 Behavioral Health Service Provider

-FNR applies to BHS Providers that currently provide CPST and/or PSR services that would like to make the following change(s):
+FNR applies to BHS providers who currently provide CPST and/or PSR services and would like to make the following change(s):

-• If you want to add an off-site inside your service area and you currently provide CPST and/or PSR, you do not need to complete FNR.
+• If you want to add an off-site location within your service area and you currently provide CPST and/or PSR, you do not need to complete the FNR.

-• If you want to add an off-site inside your service area and you do not currently provide CPST and/or PSR, you do need to complete FNR.
+• If you want to add an off-site location within your service area and do not currently provide CPST and/or PSR, you must complete the FNR.

 • If you want to add an off-site outside your service area and you do want to provide CPST and/or PSR, you do need to complete FNR.
 (This would require a new BHS application for a new license.)